heliopython/heliopy/doc/source/configuring.rst

 .. literalinclude:: ../../heliopy/heliopyrc

-.. only:: builder_html

-   A copy can be downloaded :download:`here <../../heliopy/heliopyrc>`

 Alternatively the copy included with HelioPy can be directly edited.
 To get the location of the configuration file in a python session run